+To document the investment policy for the City of Sanibel (the city) operating funds, reserve funds, surplus funds, and restricted funds investment portfolio.

+Sec.
+50-522. - Scope.

-- I. Objective: To document the investment policy for the City of Sanibel (the City) operating funds, reserve funds, surplus funds and restricted funds. - II.
-Scope: The purpose of this investment policy is to establish objectives and standards of care and to define suitable/authorized investment instruments and investment guidelines for each investment program.
-This investment policy shall not apply to pension funds, trust funds or funds related to the issuance of debt where there are other existing policies or indentures in effect. - III.
-Authority: City Manager and Finance Director and Section 218.415 Florida Statute.
-To enhance the effectiveness of the City staff in managing these funds, outside investment managers may be hired and approved by separate City Council action.
+The purpose of this investment policy is to establish objectives and standards of care and to define suitable/authorized investment instruments and investment guidelines for each investment program.
+This investment policy shall not apply to pension funds, trust funds, or funds related to the issuance of debt where there are other existing policies or indentures in effect.

+Sec.
+50-523. - Authority.